Grief counselors and police are at the school on Friday

 Students at Ohio’s Chardon High School prepared to head back to class Friday for the first time since a gunman walked into the school’s cafeteria and killed three teenagers.

 A boy at Chardon High opened fire on Monday and killed three classmates.
 Two other students were hospitalized and another was grazed by gunfire.

-The shooting rocked the school and the community of 5,100 people located 30 miles east of Cleveland.
-Teens heading back to their daily routines noticed some changes designed to reassure and calm them.
+The shooting rocked the school and the community of 5,100 people about 30 miles east of Cleveland.

 Senior Garrett Szalay told CNN the lunchroom table where the shooting began hasn’t been moved.
 Flowers and stuffed animals are sitting on top of it, he said.

 The cafeteria was repainted and tables were rearranged to give the room a different look.
 The table, with its fake woodgrain top, chrome legs and bench seats, sits perpendicular in the cafeteria, a counterpoint to the way the other tables are arranged.